biigm/Events_manager/README.md

 # Events_manager
-App allowing users to browse through events and to manage them.
-Site is built in React framework, using Firebase realtime database for persistent data storage and google maps/places API for easy events locations marking.
+This app is a tool to browse and manage evnets happening anywhere/anytime.
+User can browse events and see most importannt data about them like:
+> place,
+>date

+#